SEAT Leon review - Reliability and safety

-Although the Leon has achieved a five-star Euro NCAP rating, not all of the safety equipment comes as standard
+Although the Leon has achieved a five-star Euro NCAP rating, not all of its safety equipment comes as standard

 Euro NCAP tested the SEAT Leon in 2020, awarding it a maximum five-star safety rating.
 The individual scores were impressive.
-It scored 92% for adult occupant protection and 88% for child occupant protection, with 71% for vulnerable road user protection and 80% for safety assist technologies.
+It scored 92 per cent for adult occupant protection and 88 per cent for child occupant protection, with 71 per cent for vulnerable road user protection and 80 per cent for safety assist technologies.

 All models get cruise control with speed limiter, a forward-collision warning system for vehicles, pedestrians and cyclists, lane-keeping assist, ISOFIX anchor points in the back and rear parking sensors.